didemuysal/Seoul-Bike-Data/README.md

 # Seoul-Bike-Data
-Analysis on Rented Bikes in Seoul
+Analysis of Rented Bikes in Seoul for the project of Practical Business Analysis Module.